 BT: As a fan of your work on both The Handmaid’s Tale and Dexter, I was wondering if it was a callback to your character on Dexter when Serena was so tenderly caring to her orchids in two episodes this season?

 YS: [laughs] You know, no. I have to admit that that was one of the first conversations way back when with Bruce (Miller).
 I brought that up, I said “I played this character once before that really loved her nursery with her orchids, so maybe we shouldn’t make it too much of a scene on this show.” [laughing] I was concerned you couldn’t tell them apart and thankfully, it hasn’t really been an issue at all.
 Obviously it’s so different, the characters are different, the shows are different.
 But yeah, it’s funny, because personally, I love gardening, so I love whenever I do get to spend time in the greenhouse on the show, it’s very calming, even though it is the middle of winter when we’re shooting the show.

 BT: To what degree does the Waterford house play a role?

 YS: Yeah, we built a wall and this weird family with all this love / hate but more hateful dynamics between these characters and relationships, but yet we stick together.
 It’s really highlighted this season with what happens in these walls, stays within these walls.
-Like so many things we could have been in so much trouble for, like even Serena arranged for Fred to have sex with Offred to bring the baby in the first place, and all these little secrets between them that they keep to themselves.
+Like so many things we could have been in so much trouble for, like even Serena arranged for Nick to have sex with Offred to bring the baby in the first place, and all these little secrets between them that they keep to themselves.
 Because the danger outside of the walls is so awful, that if any one of them gave any of those secrets away, there would be a lot to answer for.
 So it’s this weird fine line of keeping secrets from people that you don’t necessarily love.